lumada-design/hv-uikit-react/MIGRATION_v2x.md

 ## Layout Changes

-The greater change is our layout component (the Grid) is the definition of spacing, that now uses a 7.5px factor.
+The greater change in our layout component (the Grid) is the definition of spacing, that now uses a 7.5px factor.
 For example if we passed a spacing of 2, the resulting spacing between containers is 15px.

 ## Icons Changes